Awards

 The David H. Perrin Doctoral Dissertation Award recognizes outstanding doctoral student research in athletic training and health care.

-2025 Award Recipient: Luk Devorski PhD, ATC
+2025 Award Recipient: Luk Devorski, PhD, ATC

 Dr. Luk Devorski is an Assistant Professor in the Department of Health Sciences at Saint Joseph’s University and the co-founder of the Sport, Wellness, Exercise physiology and Athletic Training (SWEAT) Laboratory.
 In August 2023, he obtained his doctoral degree in Kinesiology from the University of Central Florida under the mentorship of Dr. L. Colby Mangum.
 Prior to his Ph.D., he earned his Master’s degree at the University of Toledo and his undergraduate Athletic Training degree at Pennsylvania State University.
 Dr. Devorski’s research focuses on musculoskeletal health, including non-specific low back pain, core muscle function, and exercise interventions.
 His recent work explores gamified rehabilitation methods, the biomechanics of core exercises, and performance during functional movements.
 Dr. Devorski’s laboratory is currently exploring the impact of at home endurance exercise for cervical spine pain, load carrying and low back pain within law enforcement officers, and exercise interventions within the autism population.